commercetools/commercetools-docs-kit/CONTRIBUTING.md

 We only allow the **Squash and merge** mode when merging a Pull Request so that:

-- we have a cleaner commit history on `master` branch
+- we have a cleaner commit history on `main` branch
-- we can have automatic releases, like `canary`, that will publish a new version on each new commit in `master`
+- we can have automatic releases, like `canary`, that will publish a new version on each new commit in `main`

 Furthermore, we also prefer to use `rebase` when keeping branches up-to-date.
 This is again to have a cleaner history.